timbray/a-cloud-prfaq/README.md

 ### Goldman Sachs to lead A-Cloud IPO - launch customers include Walmart and Apple

+**[Important: This document is not an Amazon production.
+It describes a hypothetical process that could take place, but the author is not an Amazon employee and has no information to suggest that any such process is in fact taking place.]**

 SEATTLE--(Business Wire)--December 1, 2020-- Today, at AWS re:Invent,
 Jeff Bezos and Andy Jassy jointly announced A-Cloud, a new Delaware corporation which will assume ownership of Amazon Web Services'